scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

 We first define ``dask`` graphs and give a trivial example of their use.
 We then share the design of ``dask.array`` a parallel ndarray.
 Then we discuss dynamic task scheduling and policies to minimize memory footprint.
-We then give two examples using ``dask.array`` on compuatational problems.
+We then give two examples using ``dask.array`` on computational problems.
 We then briefly discuss ``dask.bag`` and ``dask.dataframe``, two other collections in the ``dask``` library.
 We finish with thoughts about extension of this approach into the broader Scientific Python ecosystem.